This site contains affiliate links. We may earn a commission if you purchase from one of these links. Learn more Here.

 Can Chickens Eat Blackberries?

-Yes, blackberries are safe for chickens and are part of a healthy treat routine for your chickens.
-In fact, there aren't too many berries your chickens can't eat.
-Just from our own garden we treat them with blueberries, strawberries, raspberries, and, of course, blackberries.
-One thing they really love is when we freeze the blackberries (or blueberries, strawberries, raspberries, etc) before bringing them out.
+- Frozen treat: One thing they really love is when we freeze blackberries (or freeze blueberries, freeze strawberries, freeze raspberries, etc) before bringing them out.
 The extra cold berries are a fantastic summer cool down treat.

 Need some help keeping your chickens health and care taken care of?
 Check out the Organized Chicken Keeper for an easy to follow system.

 As you can see on the table below, blackberries are full of many of the nutrients and vitamins that a chicken needs to live a healthy life.
-Some key minerals to pay attention to are both copper and selenium.
-Depending on where you live, there may be a copper deficiency.
-And almost everywhere, at least in the US, is deficient in Selenium.
+Some key minerals to pay attention to are Vitamin A, Vitamin K and Fiber.

 The table below from the USDA's FoodData Center has a breakdown of the nutritional analysis based on a serving size of 1 cup (144g) of raw blackberries: